-CHAPTERP
+CHAF PTERPAGE

-1. Introduction
+I. Introduction

-1.1 History of Program1-1
+1.1 History of ProgramI-I

-1.2 Map of ADD, HDO, MPO Boundaries1-2
+I.2 Map of ADD, HDO, MPO BoundariesI-2

-1.3 Purpose of Regional Concept Plan1-4
+I.3 Purpose of Regional Transportation Asset ReviewI-3

 2. Development, Review and Ranking of Project Identification Forms

-2.1 Introduction
+2.1 Introduction2-1

-2.2 UNL List
+2.2 UNL Listing2-2

-2.3 Maps of the UNL Locations by County2-4
+2.3 Maps of CHAF Locations by County2-3

-3. Adequacy Ratings
+3. Major Freight Users/Major Traffic Generators Inventory

 3.1 Introduction3-1

-3.2 Maps of Adequacy Ratings by Percentile3-2

-4. Major Traffic Generators
+3.2 MFU/MTG Location Maps3-2

+4. Intermodal Connector Review

-4.1 Introduction
+4.1 Introduction4-1

-4.2 Maps of MTG Locations by Type4-2
+4.2 Map of Intermodal Connectors for the KIPDA Region4-4

+4.3 Kentucky Highway Freight Network (KHFN)4-5

+4.4 Map of Kentucky Highway Freight Network4-6

-5. Major Freight Users Inventory
+5. Truck Parking Inventory

 5.1 Introduction

-5.2 Map of MFUI Locations
+5.2 Map of Truck Parking Inventory5-3

-6. Intermodal Connector Review
+6. Rail Freight Loading/Unloading Facilities

-6.1 Introduction
+6.1 Introduction6-1

-7. Truck Parking Inventory

-7.1 Introduction

-8. List of Rail Yards

-8.1 Introduction 8-1 8.2 Map of Rail Yard Locations 8-2
+6.2 Map of Rail Yard Locations6-2

+7. Bicycle and Pedestrian Assets

+7.1 Introduction7-1

+7.2 Bicycle and Pedestrian Collection Map7-2

+8. Scenic Byways Inventory

+8.1 Introduction8-1

+8.2 Location Map8-2

-9. Transportation Terms and Acronyms
+9 Transportation Terms and Acronyms9.1

-9.1 Glossary of Commonly used terms9-1

-CHAPTER 1: INTRODUCTION
+CHAPTER I: INTRODUCTION

-1.1 History of Program
+I.I History of Program

 Kentucky has maintained a statewide transportation planning process since the 1970s through the 15 Area Development Districts (ADDs).
 In 1995 Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of the Intermodal Transportation Efficiency Act of 1991 (ISTEA).
 ISTEA and its successor, The Transportation Equity Act for the 21st Century (TEA-21) enacted in 1998, set the policy directions for more comprehensive public participation in federal and state transportation decision-making.
-Most recently the Safe, Accountable, Flexible and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005.
+The Safe, Accountable, Flexible and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005.
 SAFETEA-LU addresses challenges such as improving safety and reducing traffic congestion, improving efficiency in freight movement, increasing intermodal connectivity, and protecting the environment.
-Most recently the Moving Ahead for Progress in the 21st Century Act (MAP 21) passed in 2012.
-MAP-21 builds on and refines many of the highway, transit, bike, and pedestrian programs and policies established in the previous bills (ISTEA, TEA-21 & SAFETEA-LU).
+Moving Ahead for Progress in the 21St Century Act (MAP-21) passed in 2012.
+MAP-21 built on and refined many of the highway, transit, bike, and pedestrian programs and policies established in the previous bills.
+Most recently the Fixing America's Surface Transportation Act (FAST Act) passed in 2015.
+The FAST Act maintains a focus on safety, keeps intact the established structure of the various highway-related programs and continues efforts to streamline project delivery.
+It also provides, for the first time, a dedicated source of federal dollars for freight projects.
 These Congressional acts authorize all on-going federal-aid transportation programs.
-There are critical components of each piece of legislation that require input at the early stages of the planning process from local government, communities, interest groups, regional governments and citizens.
+There are critical components of each piece of legislation that require input at the early stages of the planning process from local government, communities, interest groups, regional governments, and citizens.
 Among the most essential provisions are the following:

-- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning - Opportunity for public involvement provided throughout the planning process - Emphasis on fiscal constraint and public involvement in the development of a three year Statewide Transportation Improvement Program (STIP) - Emphasis on involving and considering the concerns of Tribal governments in planning - State development of statewide transportation plans and programs
+- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning - Opportunity for public involvement provided throughout the planning process - Emphasis on fiscal constraint and public involvement in the development of a three-year Statewide Transportation Improvement Program (STIP) - Emphasis on involving and considering the concerns of Tribal governments in planning - State development of statewide transportation plans and programs